Is Natural Stone for You?

 Whilst Travertine & Limestone can still be paved in the same way as traditional pavers, natural stone is butt jointed when laid (no gaps or tile spacers) it is advised not to use a plate compactor over the stone upon finish as this may chip the product.

 Wet Laying is the preferred method to lay the materials upon a bed of bricklayer’s cement (as per the photo below) 20 to 30mm thick as the pavers can be then laid like a tile, ensuring the stone is laid flat and has a stronger base below.
-This method is strongly recommended for Granite a this will ensure the pavers are flat and will prevent weeds and ants.
+This method is strongly recommended for Granite due to thickness variations as this will ensure the pavers are flat and will prevent weeds and ants.

 Once an order is placed with Granite & Stone Gallery we can recommend skilled tradespersons to undertake any aspect of your project, to ensure the result matches the quality of the materials.
 Contact us if you would like to know more.